 Central Coast Region 303(d) List

 The Central Coast Regional Water Quality Control Board (“Central Coast Regional Water Board”) was “on-cycle” for the 2020-2022 listing cycle.
-Staff assessed data from a total of 356 waterbodies, containing 8,615 waterbody-pollutant combinations.
-Based on these assessments, 493 waterbody-pollutant combinations are recommended to be added to and 147 waterbody-pollutant combinations are recommended to be removed from the 303(d) list.
+Staff assessed data from a total of 359 waterbodies, containing 8,493waterbody-pollutant combinations.
+Based on these assessments, 432 waterbody-pollutant combinations are recommended to be added to and 145 waterbody-pollutant combinations are recommended to be removed from the 303(d) list.

 There are several reasons for the large number of changes to the 303(d) list.
 The new listing recommendations included in this cycle are largely a result of new criteria available, expansion of California Department of Pesticide Regulation (“CDPR”) monitoring in the region, and the large amount of data available for assessment (eight years of data).
 The recommendations for delisting in this cycle are primarily due to a change in the water quality standards for fecal indicator bacteria, discussed in detail below.
 The delisting recommendations due to attaining water quality standards are also discussed in detail below.